Thursday, August 25, 2022

 of a wounded boy,

-tonight a needle dives
+tonight a needle descends

-beneath a record’s black skin
+on a record’s black skin

-winging against a window
+against a window

-in the alto horn’s tone
+in this alto horn’s tone—

-the moan in “Testimony.”
+on the moan in “Testimony.”

 But listen—no matter